 If you and your family are skipping meals, please know that the Storehouse is here to help.
-Going hungry impacts your health, the educational success of your children, and more.
-The Storehouse exists to provide food, so know we are here when you need us.
+Going hungry impacts your health, the educational success of your children, your ability to focus, and more.

-The pantry is usually open to the public from 9 am to noon Wednesday through Saturday, but sometimes we are at mobile pantries and we close for holidays, so please check the calendar below to be sure.
+The pantry is usually open to the public from 9 am to noon Wednesday, Friday and Saturday.
+Sometimes we are closed for the holidays, so please check the calendar below to be sure.

-Our fixed food pantry site is located at 106 Broadway Blvd SE in downtown Albuquerque, just south of Central.
+Our pantry is located at 106 Broadway Blvd SE in downtown Albuquerque, just south of Central.

 - Bring a photo ID.
 You will be asked to fill out paperwork during your first visit.
-This will include information about yourself and your household members who need food.
+This will include information about yourself and the members of your household who need food.

 - We serve on a first-come, first-served basis.
 The Storehouse is in compliance with the Civil Rights Act.